Daguerreotype: Process

+The chemistry of the daguerreotype resembles the modern gelatin silver process, beginning with silver halides which are formed in darkness before being exposed to light, forming a latent image which is then developed into a visible form, before being fixed using sodium thiosulfate ("hypo").
+The notable distinguishing features of the daguerreotype process are the formation of silver halides directly on a surface of metallic silver, and the development by exposure to mercury vapour.

 Plate manufacture

 The daguerreotype image is formed on a highly polished silver surface.
 Usually the silver is a thin layer on a copper substrate, but other metals such as brass can be used for the substrate and daguerreotypes can also be made on solid silver sheets.
 A surface of very pure silver is preferable, but sterling (92.5% pure) or US coin (90% pure) or even lower grades of silver are functional.
 In 19th century practice, the usual stock material, Sheffield plate, was produced by a process sometimes called plating by fusion.
 A sheet of sterling silver was heat-fused onto the top of a thick copper ingot.
 When the ingot was repeatedly rolled under pressure to produce thin sheets, the relative thicknesses of the two layers of metal remained constant.
 The alternative was to electroplate a layer of pure silver onto a bare copper sheet.
 The two technologies were sometimes combined, the Sheffield plate being given a finishing coat of pure silver by electroplating.

 In order that the corners of the plate would not tear the buffing material when the plate was polished, the edges of the plate were bent back using patented devices that could also serve as plate holders to avoid touching the surface of the plate during processing.